-This week, WHO released its first guidelines on physical activity, sedentary behavior and sleep for children under 5 years old.
+In April 2019, WHO released its first guidelines on physical activity, sedentary behavior and sleep for children under 5 years old.
 To create its roadmap to success, the public health agency looked into the effects lack of sleep and time spent sitting looking at screens or in strollers had on young children.
 It also reviewed the benefits of high activity levels for youngsters.

 “Achieving health for all means doing what is best for health right from the beginning of people’s lives,” says WHO director-general Dr. Tedros Adhanom Ghebreyesus.
 “Early childhood is a period of rapid development and a time when family lifestyle patterns can be adapted to boost health gains.”

 The effects can be devastating if someone doesn’t meet the recommendations—accounting for more than 5 million global deaths each year across all age groups.
 But when kids establish these choices early on, it shapes healthy habits that’ll follow them into adulthood.
 Generally speaking, 23 percent of adults and a staggering 80 percent of adolescents currently don’t get enough physical activity.

 “What we really need to do is bring back play for children,” says Dr. Juana Willumsen, WHO’s focal point for childhood obesity and physical activity.
 “This is about making the shift from sedentary time to playtime, while protecting sleep.”

 The guidelines are broken down by different age groups: infants and younger than one, kids ages 1 to 2 and kids ages 3 to 4.

 - Physical activity: Be physically active several times a day in different ways, especially with floor-based play.
 Babies who aren’t mobile yet should practice 30 minutes of tummy time sporadically throughout the day